 Definition

+FTA defines simplified purchases as those purchases of products and services that cost greater than $15,000, the 5.5.1.
+FTA micro-purchase threshold but does not exceed $350,000 as defined by 2 CFR §200.1 Simplified acquisition threshold and set by the FAR at 48 CFR part 2, subpart 2.1.

-FTA defines simplified purchases as those purchases of products and services, including construction services, that cost greater than $10,000 but not more than $250,000.
-(For FTA-funded procurements, TDOT strongly recommends that its subrecipients use the purchasing thresholds included in this template, which match those currently set at the Federal level.
+Subrecipient defines simplified purchases as those purchases of products and services that cost greater than $(enter Subrecipient micro-purchase threshold, not more than $15,000) but not more than $(enter Subrecipient simplified acquisition threshold, not more than $350,000), which establishes a simplified purchase range (select only one bracketed option and remove the other) [equal to] (or) [that differs from] the FTA range.
+(For FTA-funded procurements, TDOT strongly recommends that its subrecipients use the purchasing thresholds which match those currently set at the Federal level.
 These purchasing thresholds can be distinct and separate from those governing non-FTA-funded procurements.
 In the event that your organization is subject to overarching purchasing thresholds that are lower/more restrictive than those at the Federal level (e.g., due to local requirements etc.), please follow the lower thresholds and make the necessary changes throughout this document)

 Approval Authority